ScalaWilliam/git-work/ansible/README.md

         2. Determine the current instance directory
         3. rsync the content from the repo to the current instance directory
         4. Optionally, send a jmx signal to the current instance

+# Choice of www vs naked domain (git.work)

+I chose to use a naked domain.
+Why?

+- It reads better for developers!
+Adding extra www is not aesthetic although it would be for many other sites.
+For some I use naked for some I don't.
+- It doesn't intend to hyper-scale, so no need for CNAMEs etc.
+- It's non-critical, so again no need for CNAMEs etc.